 Why are people taking up beekeeping?

-1) People keep bees for the pollination benefits around flower and vegetable gardens
+1) People keep honey bees for the pollination benefits around flower and vegetable gardens

-3) People keep bees for the benefits of beekeeping byproducts, such as honey, beeswax and more, as well as the many things you can do with beekeeping byproducts, beginning beekeepers are generally brought to the hobby because of this
+3) People keep honey bee colonies for the benefits of beekeeping byproducts, such as honey, beeswax and more, as well as the many things you can do with beekeeping byproducts, beginning beekeepers are generally brought to the hobby because of this, you just need some good beekeeping supplies and guidance to start.

 Honey is a wonderful, natural substance that is simply good food and has thousands of healthy, sweet uses.

-You can also feel good knowing you are eating real honey; not the same stuff at the grocery store (which is usually imported and is from bees who are fed sugar water as opposed to them sourcing their own nectar from wild flowers).
+You can feel good knowing you are eating honey from your own backyard; not the same stuff at the grocery store (which is usually imported and is from bees who are fed sugar water as opposed to them sourcing their own nectar from wild flowers).
+Knowing where your food comes from is a huge benefit of keeping honey bees.

 Another amazing byproduct from beekeeping is beeswax.
 There are so many things beekeepers can do with beeswax!
-For example, beeswax candles!
+For example, you can make your own beeswax candles!

 Before electric lighting, beeswax candles were very valuable, providing a clean flame with almost no smoke and dripless melts.
 Today, beekeepers make wonderful value-added candles and other creative items for sale from beeswax.